August 2021 update: The Grove and Farmer's Market are open

 The Grove is an outdoor shopping district featuring high-end stores and restaurants, a theater, live performances.
 This is a nice place to wander around and take in the sights, or go on a shopping spree.

-Tip: The trolley that connects Farmers Market and the Grove is free, however it is more of a novelty than a time saver.
+The trolley that connects Farmers Market and the Grove is free, however it is more of a novelty than a time saver.
 You can walk between the Grove and Farmers Market faster than waiting for the trolley.

 From LAX, a bus ride takes 60-90 minutes each way (including transfers).
 Take Lot C Shuttle to LAX Transit Center, and proceed to Bay 9.
 Ride Metro Bus 439b to the intersection of Fairfax Ave and Apple Street.
 Then take Metro Bus 217 to Fairfax Ave and 3rd Street.
 You will see Farmers Market.
 Walk through Farmers Market to get to The Grove shopping district.
-(Use MTA's Trip Planner to find the best route for your departure time.)
+(Use Metro's Trip Planner to find the best route for your departure time.)